lintweaker/xmos-native-dsd/README.md

 These instructions are tested on Fedora 20 x86_64.

 General prerequisites:
-- System prepared for rpm building, [Fedora build a custom kernel] (https://fedoraproject.org/wiki/Building_a_custom_kernel)
+- System prepared for rpm building, see [Fedora build a custom kernel] (https://fedoraproject.org/wiki/Building_a_custom_kernel)

 Prerequisites for building MPD:
 - rpmfusion repo added and enabled (rpmfusion-free should be sufficient)